Cordelia: Encrypted Pub/Sub for AI Agents

 4. Encryption -- Signal model, key architecture, vector embeddings and privacy

-5. Network -- QUIC P2P topology, peer lifecycle, replication, wire protocol
+5. Network -- QUIC P2P topology, peer lifecycle, channels, epidemic forwarding, 8 mini-protocols

-6. Architecture -- Proxy + node components, node roles, multi-tenant
+6. Architecture -- MCP adapter + node, node roles, channel isolation

 7. Natural Selection -- Novelty filtering, access-weighted TTL, governance voting